Matter-free gravitational collapse and the equivalence principle: Radial dynamics and self-energy of the wormhole

 1) collapse from an unbound state with \(E>M\) (phase trajectories below the separatrix);

 2) collapse from a bound state with \(E<M\) (phase trajectories inside the separatrix);

 3) the regime of unlimited expansion with \(E>M\) (phase trajectories above the separatrix).

 In each of these three regimes, the Klinkhamer wormhole, although non-stationary, nevertheless remains traversable for a certain time.
 This time depends on the initial conditions and can be quite significant.
 For example, the collapse from a resting state with an initial radius \(b(0) \equiv b_0 \gg 2M\) takes a time \(\tau\) equal to the fall time of a test particle from a distance \(b_0\) in the gravitational field of a classical point source of mass \(M\).
-This time is \citep{landau1}
+This time is \citep{landau1}, Eq.(103.17):

 For example, for the Klinkhamer wormhole with radius \(b_0=10\) m and mass \(M=10^3 \) kg, the gravitational collapse time is \(\tau =1.9 \cdot 10^5 \) s, i.e., approximately 2 days.
-Of course, the constructive value of this estimate is limited, as the question of the mechanism by which the initial state of a wormhole of radius \(b_0\) is formed remains unanswered.
+Of course, the interpretive value of this estimate is limited, as the question of the mechanism by which the initial state of a wormhole of radius \(b_0\) is formed remains unanswered.
 However, this estimate shows that the Klinkhamer wormhole, although non-stationary, is a relatively long-lived object.
 It does not disappear "at the speed of light."

+While our present analysis focuses on the collapse dynamics, a full study of the formation of degenerate metric states would require linking them to specific physical processes involving matter.
 To study the conditions for the formation of a state with a \textit{degenerate} metric, this metric must be linked to a specific physical process involving matter.
 For example, in astrophysics, this could involve the evolution of a neutron star, the loss of stability of a stellar state, the formation of a supernova, etc. To account for the possibility of states with a \textit{degenerate} metric, these processes must be considered within the framework of \textit{regularized} Einstein equations — but not the standard Einstein equations, as is currently the case.